 Does Payment Facilitation Make Sense for Your Business?

-The 5 Key Considerations for Software Companies and Marketplaces
+The 5 Key Considerations for Vertical Software Companies

 Searches for payment facilitation have more than doubled in the past 5 years, and for good reason.
-The newest in the field of options for software, SaaS and digital marketplaces’ payment monetization has shown great returns for early adopters like Shopify.
+The newest in the field of options for software payment monetization has shown great returns for early adopters like Shopify.
 In fact, the most successful platforms are discovering that recurring revenue from payments is eclipsing that of software revenue.

 While historically software providers have chosen to completely outsource their payments function to an ISO or large processor the pendulum has swung in the opposite direction with businesses opting to take full control and management of their payments via the payment facilitator model.
 A third hybrid model has emerged as well – delivering an integrated payments partnership – a payment facilitator-like model where you can divvy up payments functions, outsourcing some responsibilities and keeping others in-house.